joshmcarthur/joshmcarthur.github.com/_posts/2012-05-18-jekyll-content-liquid-tags.md

 The **page.content** tag, on the other hand, just outputs whatever the content is.
 It's basically just the first part of the **content** tag - the file reading bit, without any of the processing.

-I had been using `{{page.content}}` in my layouts, as I liked the idea of the namespaced tag better - as soon as I changed this to use `{{content}}` everything worked.
+I had been using **page.content** in my layouts, as I liked the idea of the namespaced tag better - as soon as I changed this to use  **content** everything worked.
 I just wish it hadn't taken me a week to sit down and figure that out, instead of blaming everything else but me!